Social Detectives & Cadets

-The TLCand mASCot team up to deliver The Social Detective and Cadets Courses, which run throughout the year.
-The two groups sometimes run together, but will separate for age appropriate activities.
-All the information you need is below and if you have any questions or wish to book a place then please email Mimi.
+The TLC and mASCot historically teamed up to deliver The Social Detective and Cadets Courses.
+These two groups often ran together, but separate for age appropriate activities.
+All the information you need about these courses are below.

 "When a flower doesn't bloom, you fix the environment in which it grows, not the flower"